ArghyaChatterjee/Kdenlive-Tutorial/README.md

 ```
 You can also get the output file in `gif` format.

-## How to convert an MP4 file to a ZIP file ?
+## How to convert an MP4 file to a GIF file ?
 Answer:

 Once you generated the mp4 file from the Kdenlive render, use command line tool: